 In terms of Bradshaw’s style, it’s very professional.
 Where several authors need to use multiple sentences to describe one specific thought, Bradshaw only needs one.
 His choice of words along with his creative expressions results in a powerful combination, which makes for a very vivid, engaging, and entertaining story.

 For those who haven’t read Class Three it might be a little harder to get into the swing of things, but it’s worth it.
 And there sure is nothing wrong with reading Class Three first to get the full impact.

 Bradshaw is more than capable of making the reader comfortable regardless if they are accustomed to his voice.
 Overall, Class Four: Those Who Survive is another great installment in this ever evolving series.

-Jezelle is a staff writer and horror book critic.
+Damnetha is a staff writer, horror book and movie critic.